 Setting up your Org values

-You can set up your own Org values at Administration settings > Platform > Organization values.
+You can set up your own Org values at Administration settings > Views and functions > Configure Organization Values.

 Default Org values